 Your bag needs to be sturdy enough to hold all of your food, and ideally you should be able to seal it fairly well so bugs and birds don’t get to the food inside.
 The best bear bag is a waterproof drawstring bag with a strap on the bottom.
 You actually hang the bag by the strap so it is upside down.
 This way no water can drip into it if it rains.

-Where to Hang Your Bear Bag
+How to Hang a Bear Bag

 There are multiple ways of hanging a bear bag.
 It is good to familiarize yourself with more than one of these because each has its pros and cons, and some are more suitable for certain types of trees.